 Hear what others are saying about Food Voices:

-“Food Voices: Stories of the Food Sovereignty Movement will help strengthen the food sovereignty movement across the Untied States and will show American society that the movement is a worldwide struggle.” – Carlos Marentes, Executive Director, Agricultural Borders Workers, Member La Via Campesina.
+“Food Voices: Stories From the People Who Feed Us will help strengthen the food sovereignty movement across the Untied States and will show American society that the movement is a worldwide struggle.” – Carlos Marentes, Executive Director, Agricultural Borders Workers, Member La Via Campesina.